marconicivitavecchia/esp32-radar/README.md

 A school project to create a radar using ESP32, Adafruit LTR329 sensor, Hi-Link HLK-LD2450 radar and MicroPython.

-The project is initially created by prof. Sebatiano Melita.
+The project is initially created by prof. Sebastiano Melita.

 This project includes a web page for remote monitoring and control.
 This is a screenshot of the page: